-In 2020.
-Cheryl Beer was Awarded Honorary Membership of the Top 100 Pioneering Women of all time in Wales, UK, for her innovation in Arts & Health.
-At Fusion Inspire, she shares her Creative Journey, giving behind the scenes insights into her current projects & her creative practice as a Sound Artist, Author & Mantra Artist.
+Cheryl Beer was Awarded an Honorary Membership of the Top 100 Pioneering Women of all time in Wales, UK, for her innovation in Arts & Health.
+At Fusion Inspire, she shares her Creative Journey, giving behind the scenes insights into her practice & projects.
 Full details at Cheryl's website ...

 So excited to share with you this little fairy taster of my composition 'The Tethered Fairy Ring: A Symphonic Poem for Ukulele' being performed here by myself and Susan Berry in a beautiful old church in the centre of